 As the architect of realist theory, Hans Morgenthau asserted in a 1948 article, aptly titled “The Problem of Sovereignty Reconsidered,” that by the end of the Thirty Years’ War, “sovereignty as supreme power over a certain territory was a political fact, signifying the victory of the territorial princes over the universal authority of Emperor and Pope.”
 In other words, the Westphalian system of sovereign states had created a secular order.
 No wonder Pope Innocent X was so outraged by the peace treaty that he declared it “null, void, invalid, iniquitous, unjust, damnable, reprobate, inane, empty of meaning and effect for all time.”

 The leap into a secular order was made possible by the violence of Europe’s religious wars, which spanned over two centuries—from the Hussite Wars (1419–34) to the Thirty Years’ War (1618–48).
 By the time Europe had resolved its religious differences, the homogenization of polities was nearly complete.
 The “different” were already murdered to extinction, chased into exile, or docile in defeat.
-For example, historians eight million civilians were killed in Germany during the Thirty Years’ War.
+For example, historians estimate that as many as eight million civilians were killed in Germany during the Thirty Years’ War.
 Even by more conservative estimates of three to four million, the wars claimed about one-fifth of the Holy German Empire’s population.
 Similarly, in France, more than three million were killed in the Huguenot Wars (1562–98) between the Catholics and the Calvinist Huguenots.
 From 1580 to 1594, France’s population decreased by over 1.5 million––about 10 percent.
 By the time the wars ended, the Huguenots, who constituted over 10 percent of the country's population, had almost entirely disappeared.
 Of those who survived, many converted to Catholicism.
 Others fled into exile, mostly to the New World.
 Paul Revere, for example, one of the United States’ “Founding Fathers,” came from Huguenot roots.